JOHN BOYD

 The horsehair fabrics were initially woven by hand.
 By 1870, John Boyd led and patented the development of mechanical looms where a mechanical picker was able to tease one hair from the tail.
 The tail must be carefully mixed and drawn through teeth of a large comb beforehand.

-Horsehair fabrics have been used by renowned architects such as Charles Rennie Mackintosh and in high quality projects in the UK and abroad: elegant hotels, architectural practices, exclusive boutiques and restaurants
+Horsehair fabrics can be seen to grace high quality projects in the UK and abroad, elegant hotels, architectural practices, exclusive boutiques and restaurants.

 www.johnboydtextiles.co.uk